Algebraic concordance order of almost classical knots: Calculations Examples

-\section{Directions for further research}
+\subsection{Directions for further research}

-Here we have adapted algebraic concordance to the setting of virtual concordance of Seifert surfaces in thickened surfaces.
-For classical knots, the Casson-Gordon invariants \cite{cass_gordon} and the Cochran-Orr-Teichner filtration provide further slice obstructions.
-A natural direction for future investigation would be a full extension of $n$-solvability to virtual concordance.
+Cochran, Orr, and Teichner \cite{COT} showed that there is an infinite filtration of the topological knot concordance group: $\mathscr{C}^{\text{top}} \supset \mathscr{F}_0 \supset \mathscr{F}_{.5} \supset \mathscr{F}_{1} \supset \mathscr{F}_{1.5} \supset \mathscr{F}_2 \supset \cdots$.
+The group $\mathscr{F}_n$ corresponds to those knots that are $n$-solvable.
+A knot having vanishing Arf invariant is $0$-solvable.
+The $.5$-solvable knots are those which are algebraically slice and the $1.5$-solvable knots have trivial Casson-Gordon invariants.
+Here we have made the first two steps towards extending the COT-filtration to the virtual setting: the Arf invariant and the algebraic concordance group.
+In future work, we hope to complete the extension to the entire COT-filtration.

 In \cite{turaev_cobordism}, Turaev used graded matrices to define concordance invariants of knots on surfaces.
-How are these related to the coupled and uncoupled algebraic concordance groups?
+How are these related to to the virtual algebraic concordance group?
 While algebraic concordance studies the symmetrized Seifert matrices of a Seifert surface, graded matrices are skew-symmetric matrices over $\mathbb{Z}$.
-One would thus expect the Witt groups of Hermitian forms and the theory of $L$-groups to play a fundamental role in a concordance classification of graded matrices.

-Theorem \ref{thm_classify_VG} gives a classification of the uncoupled concordance group $\mathscr{VG}^{\mathbb{F}}$.
-A stronger result would be a classification of the coupled concordance group $(\mathscr{VG},\mathscr{VG})^{\mathbb{F}}$.
-We hope to address this technically challenging question in a future paper.
+As mentioned in Remark \ref{remark_alex_roots}, skew-symmetric bilinear forms are also needed to classify algebraic concordance of Seifert matrices in general.
+One would thus expect the Witt groups of Hermitian forms and the theory of $L$-groups to play a fundamental role in a concordance classification of both graded matrices and the coupled algebraic concordance group.
+We plan to address these technically challenging questions in a subsequent paper.